At Home with the Braithwaites: Mike Hartnoll

 Mike is the husband of Megan and is strongly attracted to Alison.
 While Alison feels sorry for him because of his loneliness, the rest of the family find him an annoyance.
 He is self-pitying, self-righteous, self-indulged and prone to making long drunken diatribes.
 As David describes him, he is the sort of man whom you invite to a party in the hope he cannot come.

 Graham Braithwaite

 Graham is David's brother.
 After Alison and David split, he lies to Alison telling her he's separated, and the two begin an affair.
 When she finds out it's adulterous, she leaves him, but he refuses to leave her alone and his behaviour becomes obsessive.
 Alison falls pregnant with his baby, and she and David try to pass the baby off as theirs.
 Graham, however, finds out.
-He is devious, calculating and manipulative, yet intelligent and articulate, which enables him to deceive others easily.
+He is devious, calculating and manipulative, intelligent and articulate, which enables him to deceive others easily.